| |

 |

-a draft for the number 3.
 Without the reprise, the sections are elongated:

 the introduction is marked with impressive contrasts